sendgrid/sendgrid-oai/README.md

 **The default branch name for this repository has been changed to `main` as of 07/20/2020.**

-Subscribe to email [notifications](https://dx.sendgrid.com/newsletter/oai) for releases and breaking changes.
+Subscribe to email [notifications](https://dx.sendgrid.com/newsletter/oai) for new releases and breaking changes.

-All updates to this project are documented in our [CHANGELOG](CHANGELOG.md).
+All the updates to this project are documented in our [CHANGELOG](CHANGELOG.md).

 # Roadmap

 If you are interested in the future direction of this project, please take a look at our [milestones](https://github.com/sendgrid/sendgrid-oai/milestones).
-We would love to hear your feedback.
+Your feedback would be highly appreciated.

 # How to Contribute

-We encourage contribution to our projects, please see our [CONTRIBUTING](CONTRIBUTING.md) guide for details.
+We encourage contributions to our projects, please see our [CONTRIBUTING](CONTRIBUTING.md) guide for more details.

 Quick links: